-The congregation shall participate in the ELCA Pension and Other Benefits Program through Portico Benefit Services (formerly the ELCA Board of Pensions) for all Rostered ordained and lay leaders and their families.
+The congregation shall participate in the ELCA Pension and Other Benefits Program through Portico Benefit Services (formerly the ELCA Board of Pensions) for all Ministers of Word and Sacrament and Ministers of Word and Service and their families.
 Contribution rates and information for health and retirement may be found at the Portico website (https://porticobenefits.org/) or by calling 800-352-2876.